Track your arterial biometrics today for a healthier tomorrow

 Subendocardial Viability Ratio (SEVR)

 What it is: SEVR measures the supply of blood that flows to your inner heart muscle in relation to demand.
-Think of it as a compliment to VO2 max.
+Think of it as a complement to VO2 max.

 Why it matters: SEVR offers insight into how well a person's heart can handle the stress of exercise.